Carter and Providence host No. 4 UConn

 UConn Huskies (14-1, 3-1 Big East) at Providence Friars (12-3, 4-0 Big East)

-The Huskies have gone 3-1 against Big East opponents.
-UConn is fourth in the Big East with 25.8 defensive rebounds per game led by Andre Jackson averaging 4.8.
+The Friars are 8-0 on their home court.
+Providence ranks second in the Big East with 11.1 offensive rebounds per game led by Ed Croswell averaging 3.7.

-The Friars and Huskies square off Wednesday for the first time in Big East play this season.
+The Huskies are 3-1 against conference opponents.
+UConn is third in the Big East scoring 82.3 points per game and is shooting 47.6%.

-TOP PERFORMERS: Hopkins is scoring 15.7 points per game with 9.5 rebounds and 2.4 assists for the Friars.
-Carter is averaging 12.9 points and 4.3 rebounds while shooting 48.1% over the last 10 games for Providence.
+TOP PERFORMERS: Bryce Hopkins is scoring 15.7 points per game and averaging 9.5 rebounds for the Friars.
+Noah Locke is averaging 1.8 made 3-pointers over the last 10 games for Providence.

-Jackson is averaging 6.7 points, 6.3 rebounds, 5.1 assists and 1.6 steals for the Huskies.
-Adama Sanogo is averaging 17.8 points and 6.7 rebounds while shooting 60.7% over the past 10 games for UConn.
+Adama Sanogo is scoring 17.8 points per game and averaging 6.7 rebounds for the Huskies.
+Jordan Hawkins is averaging 12.7 points and 2.9 rebounds over the last 10 games for UConn.

 LAST 10 GAMES: Friars: 9-1, averaging 81.1 points, 38.6 rebounds, 16.4 assists, 8.3 steals and 5.1 blocks per game while shooting 48.4% from the field.
 Their opponents have averaged 66.0 points per game.